 Absolutely.
 When you add your card to Apple Wallet, a unique Device Account number is assigned then encrypted and securely stored on the Secured Element, a dedicated chip on your iPhone, iPad or Apple Watch.

 When you make a purchase, the unique Device Account Number and transaction specific security code is used in the transaction rather than your actual credit card number so your credit card information is never actually shared with the merchant.

-Apple Pay also requires your unique fingerprint in order to work so only you can authorize payment.
+Apple Pay also requires Face ID on newer devices or your unique fingerprint with Touch ID in order to work so only you can authorize payment.